Our Basic Policy on Internal Control Systems

 (3) The Company shall periodically identify and sort out priority risk matters that should be addressed as a whole of the Group, and shall monitor and manage formulation and implementation of measures at the Company and its subsidiaries against each of such matters.

-(1) The Company holds meetings of the Bard of Directors periodically to decide on the basic policies and strategies for the Group management and on important matters related to business execution, and to supervise directors' execution of the duties, pursuant to the Board of Directors rules and other relevant regulations.
-The term of office of directors shall be one year, so as to keep their respective missions and responsibilities clear and to enable quick response to changes in the business environment.
+(1) The Company holds meetings of the Board of Directors periodically to decide on the basic policies and strategies for the Group management and on important matters related to business execution, and to supervise Directors' execution of the duties, pursuant to the Board of Directors rules and other relevant regulations.
+The term of office of Directors shall be one year, so as to keep their respective missions and responsibilities clear and to enable quick response to changes in the business environment.

-(2) To enable quick business execution, the Company shall adopt an executive officer system.
-The roles and areas of responsibilities of each executive officer are defined in outlines for management of the executive officers.
-The executive officers are responsible for execution of their duties in line with the basic management policies decided by the Board of Directors.
-The term of office of executive officers shall be one year, so as to keep their respective missions and responsibilities clear and to enable quick response to changes in the business environment.
+(2) To enable quick business execution, the Company shall adopt an Corporate Vice President system.
+The roles and areas of responsibilities of each Corporate Vice President are defined in outlines for management of the Corporate Vice Presidents.
+The Corporate Vice Presidents are responsible for execution of their duties in line with the basic management policies decided by the Board of Directors.
+The term of office of Corporate Vice Presidents shall be one year, so as to keep their respective missions and responsibilities clear and to enable quick response to changes in the business environment.

 (4) The Company formulates the Group's medium-term and annual business plans through deliberation and resolutions by the Board of Directors.
 The Company and its subsidiaries shall conduct their respective business in line with these plans and shall review the progress thereof regularly.